Peeping Tom (1960 film): Plot

-In London, Mark Lewis (Carl Boehm) meets Dora (Brenda Bruce), a prostitute, covertly filming her with a camera hidden under his coat.
-Shown from the point of view of the camera viewfinder, he follows the woman into her flat, murders her, and later watches the film in his den.
-The following morning, Lewis films the police's removal of Dora's corpse from her home, posing as a reporter.
+In London, Mark Lewis picks up Dora, a prostitute, covertly filming her with a camera hidden under his coat.
+Shown from the point of view of the camera viewfinder, he follows her into her flat, murders her with a blade concealed in one leg of his tripod, and later watches the film in his darkroom.
+The following morning, posing as a reporter, he films the police removing Dora's corpse from her home.

-Lewis is a member of a film crew who aspires to become a filmmaker himself.
+Lewis is a member of a film crew (a focus puller) who aspires to become a filmmaker himself.
 He also works part-time photographing soft-porn pin-up pictures of women, sold under the counter.
-He is a shy, reclusive young man who hardly socializes outside of his workplace.
+He is a shy, reclusive young man who hardly socialises outside of his workplace.
 He lives in the house of his late father, renting most of it via an agent while posing as a tenant himself.
-Helen Stephens (Anna Massey), a sweet-natured young woman who lives with her blind mother in the flat below his, befriends him out of curiosity after he has been discovered spying on her 21st birthday party.
+Helen Stephens, a sweet-natured young woman who lives with her blind mother in the flat below his, befriends him out of curiosity after he is discovered spying on her 21st birthday party.